 Operators are required to pay a fee of $50,000 to $75,000, hold player funds in segregated accounts, prevent employees from sharing confidential information, prevent employees from participating in paid contests with a prize greater than $5 and to prevent athletes and anyone else involved in actual sporting contests from competing in contests in which the winning outcome derives from events that those people could possibly effect.
 For example, Andrew Luck would be prohibited from participating in any fantasy football contests.

-Online Casinos and Poker Rooms
+Online Casinos and Poker Rooms in the Hoosier State

 Online casinos and poker sites were banned at the federal level up until 2011 due to the Wire Act of 1961 (full text).
 Up until 2011, the Wire Act prevented individual states from legalizing internet casino games or poker.
 This all changed in late 2011 when the Department of Justice revised its stance on how it interprets the Wire Act.